aslinedvinsson/Artzy/README.md

 Artzy is dedicated to serving a diverse group including "art enthusiasts", "gift shoppers", and "home decorators" looking for "unique art gifts" and "wall art" to personalize their spaces.
 Our platform targets individuals embarking on their "art discovery journey", leveraging keywords to resonate with users seeking "easy art buying experiences" and "art for personal spaces", ensuring a wide reach and relevance in search queries.

 ## Addressing Audience Needs: Tailoring the Artzy Experience
 We understand the unique needs of our audience, from those making their first art purchase to seasoned collectors.
-Artzy's intuitive platform offers "emotion-based art", employing keywords that highlight our unique selling points like "informative art descriptions" and "user-friendly art selection".
+Artzy's intuitive platform offers "emotion-based art", employing keywords that highlight our unique selling point like "user-friendly art selection" and "emotion-based art".
 This strategic use of language not only aids in SEO but ensures our platform meets the varied needs of our users, making art selection an informative and enjoyable process.

 ## Business Model and Customer Goals: Promoting Art Accessibility and Engagement
 As a B2C e-commerce platform, Artzy champions "democratizing art access" and enhancing the art purchasing experience.
 Our diverse collection, ensuring there's something for every taste and preference.
 By integrating keywords related to "art e-commerce" and "digital art marketplace" into our digital marketing strategies, we aim to attract a broad audience and foster a culture of art appreciation, making art accessible to all.

 ## SEO Strategies: Enhancing Artzy's Digital Footprint
-To maximize Artzy’s visibility online, we meticulously research and integrate specific keywords like "buy art online", and "start an art collection".
+To maximize Artzy’s visibility online, we research and integrate specific keywords like "buy art online", and "start an art collection".
 Utilizing tools like Google Trends and Keyword Planner allows us to identify and incorporate terms that potential customers frequently use.
 Our content, from website metadata to newsletters, is carefully crafted to include these keywords, ensuring Artzy ranks highly in art-related searches.
 This strategic approach not only improves our search engine rankings but also makes art more accessible to those seeking it.

 ### Note on SEO and Keyword Strategy
 In our mission to make art more accessible and to enhance Artzy's visibility online, we've employed a strategic approach to SEO (Search Engine Optimization).
 You'll notice terms within quotation marks, such as "buy art online" and "digital art marketplace," throughout this document.
 These aren't random; they're strategic keywords identified to enhance Artzy's search engine visibility.
 The quotation marks highlight these carefully chosen keywords, underscoring our targeted SEO efforts to connect with our audience more effectively.
 This transparent approach is part of our ongoing strategy to make Artzy easily discoverable and accessible to all art enthusiasts and newcomers alike.